 There’s a lot of work when it comes to creating a 1911.
 Most 1911s begin their life in a similar fashion as a forged frame, but many components and processes create the price discrepancy between models.
 Sometimes cost-effective methods like MIM (metal injection molding) and assembly line productions are employed for guns to bring down the price point.
 Other times, the value of craftsmanship by a gunsmith who personally inspects and mates each part creates a lofty price tag.
 The best thing to do is define the role your 1911 will fill and make a decision from there.

-Magpul's M-LOK system has become synonymous with excellence -- this Q&A with Magpul's director...
+The Magpul M-LOK system has become synonymous with excellence and this Q&A with Magpul's...

 by John Scott / Oct 7, 2015